Canadian Applicant

 - Immigration card

-- You are encouraged to avail of the following online CRC service provider – CSI Screening and select the Canadian Criminal Record Check (econsent).
-CSI will provide your results electronically to the College within 24-48 hours.
+- Applicants are encouraged to use the online CRC service provider – CSI Screening – and select the Canadian Criminal Record Check option (e-consent).
+CSI Screening will provide your results electronically to the College within 24-48 hours.

-- If you obtain a CRC through local police or the RCMP the original hard copy of the CRC will need to be submitted to the College via mail or drop off.
+- If an applicant obtains a CRC through local police or the RCMP, the original hard copy of the CRC must be submitted to the College by mail or in person.

 - Meet English Language Proficiency (ELP) through education, registration status, language proficiency testing, or experience.

-- In most instances, the College can verify the your current registration/licensure online.
-The College will notify you when additional information is required and a Verification of Registration from another regulatory body will need to be sent directly to the College.
+- In most instances, the College can verify the applicant’s current registration and licensure online.
+The College will inform applicants when additional information is required and/or if a Verification of Registration from another regulatory body is required by the College.

-- (a) Provide employment information for your current nursing employer(s).
-If not currently employed in nursing, provide employment information for most recent nursing employer.
+- Provide employment information for current nursing employer(s).
+If not currently employed in nursing, the applicant will provide employment information for the most recent nursing employer(s)

-Once all the required information has been received and approved by the College, you will be provided with feedback and/or a decision within 3 business days.
+Once the College receives and approves all required information, the applicant will be provided with a decision within three (3) business days.

-If you are deemed eligible for registration the College will notify you by email and direct you to the next steps to be granted licensure.
-The annual licensure fee is $412.47 plus Professional Liability Protection fee ($78.20), the PLP fee is paid directly to the Canadian Nurses Protective Society (CNPS).
+For applicants deemed eligible for registration, the College will inform them by email and direct them to the next steps to apply for licensure.
+The annual licensure fee is $412.47 CAD, plus Professional Liability Protection fee ($78.20 CAD) paid directly to the Canadian Nurses Protective Society (CNPS).

-Canadian Applicants who practise in NL without a valid practicing licence from CRNNL will be subject to an Unauthorized Practice Fee ($100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.
+Unauthorized Practice: Practicing without a valid practicing RN or NP licence will result in an Unauthorized Practice Fee of $100 per shift (up to a maximum of three (3) times the regular licensure cost) and discipline (when the period of practice exceeds three (3) shifts).